siddhant094/SignLanguage/README.md

 We can communicate underwater/space/through glass/in noisy place(where we can’t speak/communicating)

 Using the alphabet in sign language is also called finger/Hand  spelling.
 It is commonly used in a few different situations, such as:
-*Spelling out a person's name, before you get to know their personalized 'name sign' *Spelling out a place name or location before you get to know its designated sign
+*Spelling out a person's name, before you get to know their personalized 'name sign'.
+*Spelling out a place name or location before you get to know its designated sign.

 # Why this :
 When communicating with a Deaf person from another region (dialects and signs can be different, so being able to fingerspell is a great back-up)